 Hello everyone ![]()

-Since my colleagues, friends, and I primarily work on Linux hosts, we often need to extract or verify the data collected by sar
+Since my colleagues, friends, and I primarily work on Linux hosts, we often need to extract or verify the data collected by sar.

-, I noticed that there is currently no facts module capable of extracting this data.
+While exploring the existing Ansible modules in ansible.builtin and community.general, I noticed that there is currently no facts module capable of extracting this data.

 Current selectable data categories: